SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Experiments

-We also report results using BERT with additional training on related datasets before fine-tuning on the SuperGLUE tasks, following the STILTs two-stage style of transfer learning \citep{phang2018sentence}.
-Given the productive use of MultiNLI in pretraining and intermediate fine-tuning of pretrained language models \citep[][i.a.]{conneau2017supervised,phang2018sentence}, for CB and RTE, we use MultiNLI as a transfer task by first using the above procedure on MultiNLI.
+\paragraph{BERT++} We also report results using BERT with additional training on related datasets before fine-tuning on the benchmark tasks, following the STILTs style of transfer learning \citep{phang2018sentence}.
+Given the productive use of MultiNLI in pretraining and intermediate fine-tuning of pretrained language models \citep[][i.a.]{conneau2017supervised,phang2018sentence}, for CB, RTE, and BoolQ, we use MultiNLI as a transfer task by first using the above procedure on MultiNLI.
 Similarly, given the similarity of COPA to SWAG \citep{zellers2018swag}, we first fine-tune BERT on SWAG.
 These results are reported as BERT++.
 For all other tasks, we reuse the results of BERT fine-tuned on just that task.

-We also include a baseline where for each task we simply predict the majority class, as well as a bag-of-words baseline where each input is represented as an average of its tokens' GloVe word vectors \citep[300-dimensional and trained on 840B Common Crawl tokens,][]{pennington2014glove}.

-Finally, we also list the best known result on each task to date.
-We omit these numbers for tasks which we recast (WSC), resplit (CB), or achieve the best known result (WiC).
+\paragraph{Other Baselines} We include a baseline where for each task we simply predict the majority class,\footnote{For ReCoRD, we predict the entity that has the highest F1 with the other entity options.} as well as a bag-of-words baseline where each input is represented as an average of its tokens' GloVe word vectors \citep[the 300D/840B release from][]{pennington2014glove}.
+Finally, we list the best known result on each task as of May 2019, except on tasks which we recast (WSC), resplit (CB), or achieve the best known result (WiC).
 The outside results for COPA, MultiRC, and RTE are from \citet{sap2019socialiqa}, \citet{trivedi2019repurposing}, and \citet{liu2019mt} respectively.